vedantsatav/Elec2021/_posts/2020-02-2-les-ambassadeurs.md

 rating: 4.5
 ---

-Who knew that we would still be "discovering" insti in the last few days we got to spend there
+Who knew that we would still be "discovering" insti in the last few days we got to spend there.
+Jayesh, Pranjal and Vedant "discovered" IDC on our quest for its famous white pasta, which itself turned out to be a disappointment.

 Also, do not miss the awesome IDC Canteen, rightly called as "Descafe" :)